mkst/conker/README.md

 Once decompressed, these blocks form a contiguous chunk of code.

 The steps for decompiling `chunk0` are as follows:
-  - Decompress all blocks within the chunk via [rareunzip](tools/rareunzip.py), taking care to keep track of any trailing padding
+  - Decompress all blocks within the chunk via [rareunzip](tools/rareunzip.py)
   - Combine decompressed blocks into a single file
   - Run n64splat on this combined file to extract all code and assets
   - *Translate assembly to c code*
   - Compile to generate a .bin
   - Split compiled .bin file into 4096 byte blocks
-  - Compress each block via [rarezip](tools/rarezip.py)
+  - Compress each block via [rarezip](tools/rarezip.py), padding to 2-byte alignment
-  - Combine all compressed blocks along with original padding
+  - Combine all compressed blocks

 If you wish to examine this file, you can run `make decompress` after you have done the initial `make extract`.

 See the [README](chunk0/README.md) for more information.

-**NOTE:** Compression is currently not 100%-matching; approximately 3% of files do not match.
+**NOTE:** Compression is currently not 100%-matching; approximately 3% of chunk0 blocks do not match.

 # Tools